Gemfibrozil reduces fat (lipid) levels. Take your doses about half an hour before a meal.

 Further reading & references

-- Maufacturer’s PIL, Lopid® 300 mg Capsules & 600 mg Film-coated Tablets; Pfizer Limited, The electronic Medicines Compendium.
-Dated March 2011.
+- Manufacturer’s PIL, Lopid® 300 mg Capsules and 600 mg Film-coated Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated April 2016.

 - British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London